 Captive medic’s bodycam shows firsthand horror of Mariupol

 KHARKIV, Ukraine (AP) — A celebrated Ukrainian medic recorded her time in Mariupol on a data card no bigger than a thumbnail, smuggled out to the world in a tampon.
-Now she is in Russian hands, at a time when Mariupol itself is on the verge of falling.
+Now, she is in Russian hands, and Mariupol itself is on the verge of falling.

-Yuliia Paievska is known in Ukraine as Taira, a moniker from the nickname she chose in the World of Warcraft video game.
-Using a body camera, she recorded 256 gigabytes of her team’s frantic efforts over two weeks to bring people back from the brink of death.
+Yuliia Paievska, who as medic went by Taira, used a body camera to record 256 gigabytes of footage on her team’s frantic efforts over two weeks to bring people back from the brink of death.
 She got the harrowing clips to an Associated Press team, the last international journalists in the Ukrainian city of Mariupol, as they left in a rare humanitarian convoy.

-The military hospital where she led evacuations of the wounded is not affiliated with the battalion, whose members have spent weeks defending a sprawling steel plant in Mariupol.
-The footage Taira recorded itself testifies to the fact that she tried to save wounded Russian soldiers as well as Ukrainian civilians.
+The military hospital where she led evacuations of the wounded is not affiliated with Azov.
+And the video she recorded showes Taira trying to save wounded Russian soldiers along with Ukrainian civilians.

-A clip recorded on March 10 shows two Russian soldiers taken roughly out of an ambulance by a Ukrainian soldier.
+A March 10 clip shows two Russian soldiers are taken roughly out of an ambulance by a Ukrainian soldier.
 One is in a wheelchair.
 The other is on his knees, hands bound behind his back, with an obvious leg injury.
-Their eyes are covered by winter hats, and they wear white armbands.

 A Ukrainian soldier curses at one of them.
 “Calm down, calm down,” Taira tells him.